degi/wanulcas/docs/background.md

 ## Intercropping, crop-weed and agroforestry models

-Attempts to link separately developed crop models into an
-\'intercropping\' model have not been very successful yet (Caldwell *et al.*, 1996).
+Attempts to link separately developed crop models into an 'intercropping' model have not been very successful yet (Caldwell *et al.*, 1996).
 A possible reason for this is that accurate description of both above- and below ground resource capture is more critical in a competitive situation than in a monoculture.
 Aboveground canopy